saketh12/infinite-zoom-stable-diffusion/README.md

 https://user-images.githubusercontent.com/47415815/220379362-4ef3d810-9b4c-4376-8200-29eba8ef16c3.mp4

+Videos above were generated using the default settings in the notebook.
+Other than random seed only 1st part of the prompt was changed according to the video title (with slight alternations in some cases) e.g. prompt = "glowing colorful fractals, concept art, HQ, 4k".

 ### Credits

  - Original idea and 1st version of the notebook was created by [hardmaru](https://github.com/hardmaru)
  - Thereafter [BalintKomjati](https://github.com/BalintKomjati) made the following improvements:
     - Adopted to run on Google Colab
     - Introduced "interpolation" between outpainted images to create smoother videos.
-This allows to use wider outpainting masks which tend to generate larger coherent structures, without unpleasant jumps between to frames.
+This allows to use wider outpainting masks which tend to generate larger coherent structures, without unpleasant jumps between frames.
     - Put the whole product into a intuitive, user friendly notebook (at least that was the intention :) )

 ### Backlog of potential improvements (contributions are welcome):

+ - AUTOMATIC1111 integration
  - Add the possibility for the output to "drift" between prompts (now uses the same prompt for all images with different seed)
  - Fix the issue that any resolution higer than 512 will drastically decrease the network's imagination resulting the generated video rather boring. (e.g. upscale after each inpainting step?)
  - Make movement in the video more realistic without "fisheye" distorsions